marijatabain/marijatabain.github.io/_pages/publications_mt.md

 **Tabain, Marija**, Alexei Kochetov, N. Sreedevi & Richard Beare.
 (2016).
 A comparative ultrasound study of coronal consonants in Arrernte and Kannada: manner contrasts.
 16th Australasian International Conference on Speech Science and Technology.
 Sydney: Australia, 25-28.

-Tait, Casey & **Marija Tabain**.
+<ins>Tait, Casey</ins> & **Marija Tabain**.
 (2016).
 Patterns of gender variation in the speech of primary school-aged children in the Australian English: the case of /p t k/.
 16th Australasian International Conference on Speech Science and Technology.
 Sydney: Australia, 65-68.

-Gregory, Adele & **Marija Tabain**.
+<ins>Gregory, Adele</ins> & **Marija Tabain**.
 (2016).
 Fundamental frequency characteristics of infant vocalisations: a study in voice quality.
 16th Australasian International Conference on Speech Science and Technology.
 Sydney: Australia, 1-4.

 **Tabain, Marija** & Richard Beare.
 (2015).
 An EPG and EMA study of apicals in stressed and unstressed position in Arrernte.
 18th International Congress of the Phonetic Sciences.
 Glasgow: Scotland.
 ISBN 978-0-85261-941-4